reinhardh/dna_rs_coding/README.md

 Here are a few concrete examples of the choices of the parameters that satisfy the constraints above.
 Let the length of the index be l = 4, then we can have at most 2^(mi * l) = 2^24 = 16777216 sequences.
 That means we can for example choose n = 16383 and store the data on up to 1024 = floor(2^24/16383) many blocks, each consisting of n=16383 sequences.
 Suppose we choose the redundancy of the inner code such that N-K = 3.
-Then the following are a subset of the choices that are possible:
+Then the following are a subset of the choices that are possible due to the constraints given above:

 | K  | nuss|  N | length of sequence in nucleotides  |
 |:--:|:---:|:--:| :-----:|